FOR IMMEDIATE RELEASE: Friday, August 1, 2025

 Public Construction

-In March, the estimated seasonally adjusted annual rate of public construction spending was $508.1 billion, 0.2 percent (±1.5 percent)* below the revised February estimate of $509.2 billion.
-Educational construction was at a seasonally adjusted annual rate of $110.0 billion, 0.6 percent (±1.6 percent)* below the revised February estimate of $110.6 billion.
-Highway construction was at a seasonally adjusted annual rate of $145.8 billion, 0.5 percent (±5.6 percent)* below the revised February estimate of $146.4 billion.
+In June, the estimated seasonally adjusted annual rate of public construction spending was $514.3 billion, 0.1 percent (±1.6 percent)* above the revised May estimate of $513.7 billion.
+Educational construction was at a seasonally adjusted annual rate of $112.7 billion, 0.4 percent (±2.6 percent)* above the revised May estimate of $112.2 billion.
+Highway construction was at a seasonally adjusted annual rate of $144.1 billion, 0.6 percent (±4.8 percent)* above the revised May estimate of $143.2 billion.

 Additional Release Materials